sklampo/super-bash-bros/README.md

 ## Recommended

-The following utilities are highly-recommended and can be installed via `brew install <utility>`.
+The following utilities are a fine additon to one's command line toolkit and can be installed via `brew install <utility>`.
+None are required by any code in this repo.

 * `tree`
 * `watch`